Kwasa Sentral MRT station: Station location

 The station is located within the future Kwasa Damansara development.
-It is one of two stations – the other being Kwasa Damansara – which were built to serve the development.
-Currently, other than the station and its park and ride facility, there are no other buildings in the vicinity.
+It is one of two stations – the other being – which were built to serve the development.
+Currently, other than the station and its park and ride facility, there are no other buildings in the station's vicinity.

-As the station is located away from Jalan Sungai Buloh (Malay; English: Sungai Buloh Road), access to the station is via a newly constructed road leading from the Jalan Sungai Buloh-Persiaran Sungai Buloh intersection.
+As the station is located off Jalan Sungai Buloh, access to the station is provided via a newly constructed road leading from the Jalan Sungai Buloh-Persiaran Sungai Buloh intersection.